What is Acidity?

 Best Low Acid Coffees

 If you’re looking for a coffee with low acidity, you’ll find your coffee tends to be easier drinking and smoother.
 Your best bets are Brazilian or Sumatra coffee.
-This is contributed to way the processed after harvesting in these countries and growing regions.
+This is contributed to the way the beans are processed after harvesting in these countries and growing regions.

 The tradeoff here is that the coffee will have less of a “kick” or pronounced flavor.
 Coffees with low acidity are often looked down upon, but since coffee is a personal experience, only your own opinion should matter.